abarran02/CptS-322/README.md

 # Bulk

+This project was created by Alec Barran, Matthew Wong, Elijah Lin, Tyson Diep, and Harry Pulivarthy for the Spring 2023 section of CptS 322 at Washington State University.
+The group assignment focused on modeling the software design process, followed by efficient implementation using the documentation produced throughout the semester.

-A fitness app which lets users set goals and track gym routines, runs, and meals to improve their health.
-Runners with smart watches by companies like Garmin and Polar can upload their activity's .GPX file to view a map of their run, and see fitness data.
+Bulk fitness app which lets users set calorie goals and track gym workouts, runs, swims, and meals.
+Runners with smart watches by companies like Garmin can upload their .GPX files to view their run's map and data.
+Users can follow each other and see their friends' activities.

 ## Installation